 Jenna's broad experience also includes working for the UK government, where she advised on EU and international trade and investment law and policy, including WTO law, trade treaty negotiations and ISDS.
 She has represented the UK government in international forums, including in UNCITRAL negotiations on what became the Mauritius Convention on Transparency.

 Jenna acts for major corporate and multinational clients in complex commercial disputes before the High Court, Court of Appeal and Supreme Court, and has experience of both commercial and investment treaty arbitration, including arbitrations under UNCITRAL and ICSID rules.
 In addition, she frequently works closely with clients to develop risk management strategies and avoid disputes arising.
-She has been mentioned as an associate to note in Legal 500.

 Acting for a joint venture in connection with a multi-billion pound contract for the supply, maintenance and support of a complex technology-enabled defence system.*